magladko/DTU-notes/ReverseEngineering/Tutorial 9 - Analysis of advanced obfuscation.md

 	- `Edit -> Patch program -> Assemble...` with cursor on call
 	- change to `JMP [destination address]`

+**Irrelevant code obfuscation**
+A lot of commands without real impact on code.
+Important notice - side effects (e.g. overflow), like: mul 32bit 32bit register into another 32bit, not 64 (mul esi with eax)

 NOTE:
 - Call gives no flag guarantees - jumps just after call should be assumed to be non-deterministic (can jump or not)